dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-5-package-management-on-ubuntu.md

 dpkg -i package.deb
 ```

-Nice to know (but we can always do `dpkg --help, of course) is that the "architecture" can be found as
+Nice to know (but we can always do `dpkg --help`, of course) is that the "architecture" can be found as
 follows, in case of confusion about which architecture to select for packages to install:

 ```bash